huaweicloud/terraform-provider-huaweicloud/docs/resources/cfw_protection_rule.md

 ## Import

-The protectionrule can be imported using `object_id`, `id`, separated by a slash, e.g.
+The protection rule can be imported using `object_id`, `id`, separated by a slash, e.g.

 ```sh
 $ terraform import huaweicloud_cfw_protection_rule.test <object_id>/<id>